 The apparatus and materials should next be placed into the Isolator.
+If the hinged window is opened for material installation and additional 5 minutes of run time is required to purge the work zone from contaminants.
 All normal work material should enter via the exterior and interior doors.
 At no time should both doors be open simultaneously.

 All materials should be staged away from the Isolator, shipping containers, and cardboard discarded.
 The materials should then be brought over to the Isolator via a dedicated cart or other material moving device.
-Then open the exterior door, move materials into the interchange area.
-Once all the materials are placed into the interchange chamber on the slide tray, close the exterior door.
-Open interior door and pull the slide tray into main chamber, which should be considered a dirty area.
-Remove final packaging using the unidirectional or first air and wipe down materials as they are placed in the center of the workzone ready for use in compounding.
+Then open the exterior door, move materials into the interchange area and remove final packaging using the unidirectional or first air and wipe down materials as they are placed on the interchange slide tray.
+Note: certain syringe designs require an aseptic connection immediately upon removal from the wrapper.
+These units are to be removed from the wrapper after placement in the main chamber.
+Once all the materials are placed into the interchange chamber, close the exterior door, open interior door and pull the slide tray into the main working chamber.